Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 People who have MS may experience several symptoms, including:

-These may improve for some time but come back later on.
+These symptoms may improve for some time but come back later on.
 Sometimes, these symptoms may also worsen.

-A person should see a doctor if their symptoms are causing discomfort or interfering with their routine.
-According to the National Multiple Sclerosis Society (NMSS), neurological damage can also occur in the early stages, so early treatment is important.
+According to the National Multiple Sclerosis Society, neurological damage can also occur in the early stages of MS, so early treatment is important.

 To diagnose MS, doctors need to do the following:

-• Identify signs of damage to at least two separate areas of the central nervous system.
+• identify signs of damage to at least two separate areas of the central nervous system

-• Rule out other possible causes for the damage.
+• rule out other possible causes for the damage

 Doctors will take a person’s medical history and can perform neurological exams that test walking, balance, swallowing, and facial sensation.
 They may also use blood tests to rule out other potential conditions.